augustash/frontend-dev-challenge/README.md

 Welcome to the August Ash Frontend Developer Challenge.
 This is a chance for you to show us your skills and provide us some insight on how you develop.

-Interviews are great and all but no amount of questions can accurately demonstrate what you can do.
 It's important to note that this is by no means a test...we just want to get a sense for how you write code and solve problems.

 ## The Challenge